KhaLee2307/hand-pose-estimation/README.md

 ## Running the code

 ### Training
 In this project, we focus on training Stacked Hourglass Network.
-As for the hand detect module, we reuse the victordibia's pretrained_model (SSD) without further modified.
+As for the hand detect module, we'd like to use the victordibia's pretrained_model (SSD) without further modification.
 Train the hourglass network:

     python 1.train.py --config-file "configs/train_FreiHAND_dataset.yaml"

-The trained model weights (net_hm.pth) will be located at **Main-folder/**.
-Simply copy and paste the trained model into **./model/trained_models** before evaluate.
+The trained model weights (net_hm.pth) will be at **Main-folder/**.
+Copy and paste the trained model into **./model/trained_models** before evaluate.

 ### Evaluation